liseda-lab/Supervised-SS/README.md

 Machine Learning, 110(7), 1813-1845
 ```

-#### Using Biomedical Benchmark Datasets

-In OWL2Vec*, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
+In OWL2Vec*, as default, a set of sequences was generated from Weisfeiler-Lehman subtree kernels.
-For the Weisfeiler-Lehman algorithm, we use walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
+For the Weisfeiler-Lehman algorithm, we also use as default walks with depth 8, and we extracted a limited number of 500 random walks for each entity.
 The corpora of sequences were used to build a Skip-Gram model with the following parameters: window size=5; number of iterations=10; entity vector size=200.

 ### 2B.4.
 Compute the Embedding Semantic Similarity for each pair

-#### Using Biomedical Benchmark Datasets
 After generating embeddings for each semantic aspect and then calculated the cosine similarity for each pair
 in datasets.
 Run the command for calculating embedding similarity for each semantic aspect: